YixinGuo0921/libuthread/REPORT.md

 resources.
 Our implementation of semaphores therefore iterates through
 `released_threads` every time a resource is released normally, changing any
 **UNBLOCKED** threads back to being **BLOCKED**, thus preventing them from
-running.
+running. `handle_unblocked()` uses its own while loop to examine every element
+instead of using `queue_iterate()` because it needs access to *both* semaphore
+queues.

 Testing was accomplished using the given `sem_` test files, as well as one
 additional one named `sem_corner.c`.
 This test file tests the corner case
 described in the project document; the program should be blocked on a
-semaphore until an alarm ends the program.
+semaphore until an alarm releases an additional resource, clearing the block.

 ### Preemption
 The premise of this phase is fairly detached from the rest of the project.